SC

 • Step 5: Click Calculate to see your full cash flow statement, health score, and visual charts.

 For the most useful results, try to use the same time period for all your inputs — do not mix monthly and annual figures.
+If your results show a surplus and you are working toward a savings goal, our additional fund calculator can help you work out exactly how much more you need to set aside each month to reach your target.

 Monthly Net Cash Flow — Income vs Expense Ratio